 The lashing rings on the side rails and corner posts of the hard top container may take loads of up to 2000 kg.
 The lashing rings in the middle of the side walls may take loads of up to 500 kg if a roof is closed.

 Insulated containers protect goods from temperature which are used to move cargo such as pharmaceuticals, chemicals, foods, etc.

 The thin wall of a standard dry container may be affected by the external climate severely on hot summer days due to a lot of heat and severe cold in the winter season.

 An insulated container helps to maintain consistent internal temperature up to some extent.

-The standard container can also be temporarily made insulated by covering inner part of body with necessary insulating materials.
+The standard container can also be temporarily made insulated by covering the inner part of the body with necessary insulating materials.

 In-built insulated containers are generally available in 20’ and 40’.
 However, customization is available with all insulated container manufacturers.

 An insulated container also prevents rainwater from getting inside the container and minimizes condensation, especially at the door opening area.